Crotale (missile)

-The Crotale (English: "Rattlesnake") is a French, all-weather, short-range surface-to-air missile system developed to intercept airborne ranged weapons and aircraft, from cruise or anti-ship missiles to helicopters, UAVs or low-flying high-performance fighter aircraft.
+The Crotale (English: "Pit Viper" or "Rattlesnake") is a French, all-weather, SHORAD surface-to-air missile system developed to intercept airborne ranged weapons and aircraft, from cruise or anti-ship missiles to helicopters, UAVs or low-flying high-performance fighter aircraft.
 It was developed by Thomson CSF Matra (now Thales Group) and consists of a mobile land-based variant as well as various naval ones.

 Development

 Originally the Crotale R440 system was developed by Rockwell International and Thomson-Houston (and Mistral) in France for South Africa, where it was named Cactus.
 However, the achievements of the system impressed the French Armed Forces, who purchased the system both for the air force and for the navy.

-The firing system includes the main sensors of the ship, the firing system of the turret, and a central coordination system.
-The turret holds eight missiles ready for launch in watertight containers.
-The magazine behind the turret holds 18 missiles.

-The French army first utilised a 4x4 wheeled vehicle, armed with four launchers.
-In order to ensure higher mobility, it was decided to mount the system on the chassis of the French AMX-30 main battle tank.
+The French Air Force utilized a 4x4 wheeled vehicle developed by Hotchkiss et Cie, the P4R, armed with four missiles.
+A more mobile system to protect ground forces was mounted on the chassis of the French AMX-30 main battle tank.
+This was adopted with a larger and more capable missile by Saudi Arabia as Shahine.
 At the same time, the number of launchers was increased to six.
 In Finnish Army service, the Crotale NG system has been mounted on Sisu Pasi vehicles.
 Here the number of launchers is eight.

 The Crotale system has also been installed on various military ships.
 For instance, the French Navy La Fayette-class frigates have a Crotale 8-tubed launcher near the helicopter flight deck.
+The firing system includes the main sensors of the ship, the firing system of the turret, and a central coordination system.
+The turret holds eight missiles ready for launch in watertight containers.
+The magazine behind the turret holds 18 missiles.

-The Automatic command to line-of-sight guidance system uses both Radar and IRST to locate a target and to track it and the missile.
+The automatic command to line-of-sight guidance system uses both radar and IRST to locate a target and to track it and the missile.

 Crotale NG

 A modernized version, the Crotale NG (New Generation), entered production in 1990.
 This version used the new VT-1 missile with Mach 3.5 speed, load factor to 35G, 11 km range, 13 kg warhead (8 m kill-zone) and 6,000 m ceiling.
+VT-1 missile was developed by LTV Missiles and Electronics Group (now Lockheed Martin Missiles and Fire Control and solid rocket motor for it was developed by Morton Thiokol.
 The system includes a S-band Pulse Doppler radar (20 km), Ku-band TWT tracking radar (30 km), Thermal camera (19 km), Daylight CCD camera (15 km), and an IR localiser.
 An early '90s proposal to fit the system (in its eight-round form) to a Leclerc tank chassis in order to provide a battlefield air defence vehicle for protecting armored formations on the move was not realised due to post-Cold War cutbacks.